Frequently Asked Questions

 Length adjusted for better gameplay integration

-In the Options menu in the Sound tab there are sliders to adjust the volume of music and effects, as well as further options regarding the motivation voice, hit sounds etc..
+In the OPTIONS panel in the SOUND tab there are sliders to adjust the volume of music and effects, as well as further options regarding the motivation voice, hit sounds etc..

-You can either switch to a female motivating voice or you can completely deactivate the voice in OPTIONS/SOUND/.
+You can either switch to a female motivating voice or you can completely deactivate the voice in the OPTION panels SOUND tab.

-PowerBeatsVR respects your playspace and queries the width you configured in your VR settings on each startup.
-All objects in the game (balls, walls, streams) are then and placed within that width.
+PowerBeatsVR respects your playspace and registers the width you configured in your VR settings on each startup.
+All objects in the game (balls, walls, streams) are then kept within that space.

-You can hand-configure the width you want in the game options: Deselect the [AUTO] checkbox next to “Playspace width” and move the slide between 2 and 3 meters, depending on the size of your playspace.
+You can manually configure the width you want to set for your play space in the OPTION panels GAME tab: Click “Adjust” next to “Gameplay Width & Recenter”.
+In that menu deselect the [Auto Size] checkbox and move the slider between 2 and 3 meters, depending on the size of your playspace.

 CAUTION: The minimum playspace for PowerBeatsVR is 2 meters by 1.5 meters (6’6” x 4’11”), which is also the minimum recommended size for all room scale VR entertainment.
 Thus, please ensure that you have this amount of space available when playing PowerBeatsVR.